 Above all, invite the staff and children to tell you about what they really like about the school, what would make it even better for them personally and for the school community as a whole.
 Remember that this is the ‘getting to know the school’ process and, while you will gain invaluable knowledge about the school, staff and children, store the information you gain to develop your understanding of the school you have been appointed to lead.
 Don’t, however, promise to change the world or imply that you will take on every suggestion for improvement – it will not happen overnight and you will only be setting self-expectations that you may not be able to meet immediately.

 Like most headteachers who arrive from a deputy head post, I came to the role with little working experience of setting or monitoring a budget.
 I was equally unprepared for the whole array of personnel issues awaiting me.
 At this point it is vital to remember that once again you are not alone.
-The wonderful staff in the office often have a huge amount of knowledge, understanding and skill that they are hoping you will utilise.
+The wonderful staff in the office often have a huge amount of knowledge, understanding and skill that they are hoping you will utilize.
 Their knowledge of the parent population, pupil attendance patterns and local business contacts should certainly not be underestimated.
 I made it an absolute priority to get to know the finance officer.

 Parents – all aboard?